 When I came back to Playa de Oro, I knew I would only be here temporarily, though how long ‘temporarily’ meant, I wasn’t sure.
 I told myself I would wait and see.
 And I intend to do exactly that.

 Mother was in the garage when I got back from work, nursing an Arnold Palmer with a lemon wedge in it while sitting on a metal fold-out chair staring out into the horizon.
-We live on the side of a hill, Punta de Sena, and from our backyard and the garage, on a clear day like today, we can see a glimpse of the seemingly blue sea just a few miles away and the terminal islands just in the distance.
-She smiled when she saw me pull up on my bike as I hopped off it and walked over to her.
+We live on the side of a hill, and from outside our garage, on a clear day like today, we can see a glimpse of the seemingly blue sea just a few miles away and the terminal islands that float in it.
+Mother smiled when she saw me pull up on my bike.
+I hopped off it and walked over to her.

 ‘How was your first day?’ she asked, offering me a glass.